Mediterranean Cucumber and Tomato Salad

 - 1 large lemon, juiced - 2-3 tablespoons lemon juice

-- 1 tsp Herbs de Provence or Italian seasoning
+- 1 teaspoon Herbs de Provence or Italian seasoning

 Instructions

-- Cut the pint of cherry tomatoes in half (or if using a larger tomato, cut into 1/2 inch pieces).1 pint cherry tomatoes
+- Cut the tomatoes in half.1 pint cherry tomatoes

 Top tips